Tableau

 When moving out of trial, you'll want to refresh your Tableau content in the Catalog.
 Here is how to do it:

-- Your source id provided by Catalog, referred as
+- Your source ID provided by Catalog, referred to as

 source_idin the code examples - Your Catalog Token given by Catalog